 Those We've TouchedThe Family Shield Radio Program Touches Lives with the Gospel

-The following are examples of individuals who have contacted Family Shield during and following the Family Shield radio program.
-God continues to open doors for us to share His love and to strengthen individuals and families through the weekly radio program.
+The following are examples of individuals who have contacted Family Shield during and following the Family Shield radio program, as well as our other outreach and equipping ministries.
+God continues to open doors for us to share His love and to strengthen individuals and families.

 A wife whose husband was having an affair

 The radio program had just ended when the engineer said, “Kay, you have a call.”

 “Hello, Mrs. Meyer, are we off the air?”

 “Good.
 You talked today about prayer.
 I really need your prayers.
 Would you pray for me and my husband?”

 During the next few minutes, this woman shared her story with me.
 Some months before she learned that her husband had been involved in a long-term affair.
 She was understandably hurt, angry, and upset.
 “Mrs. Meyer, he was my best friend!
 I feel so betrayed!
 I don’t know what to do or where to go for help.
 I just can’t seem to get over the hurt.”